The Record (North Jersey): Third generation

 In 1982, the company reorganized with a parent company Macromedia, Inc., and two subsidiaries — Bergen Record Corporation for print media, and Gateway Communications Incorporated for broadcast.
 In 1983 the paper had a daily circulation of just over 149,000 with its readership described as "upscale".

 On September 12, 1988, its afternoon publication and delivery changed to early morning.
 When combined with more centralized distribution requiring carriers to have automobiles, many paperboys were put out of work.

 Recession hit in 1989, just as the company amassed a large debt to build a new plant.
 Cost cutting measures included layoffs, early retirement packages, furloughs, and other actions.
 The paper recovered to prosperity by 1993.

 Fourth generation

 Jennifer Borg joined the company in 1995.
 She is Malcolm's daughter.
 In 2001, the company flattened its structure, retaining only the Macromedia corporate entity, but renamed to North Jersey Media Group.

 In 1996, the paper won the coveted Gerald Loeb Award for its series "Formula for Disaster: The Lodi Explosion" by Michael Moore, Bruce Locklin and Debra Lynn Vial.
 The series was the catalyst for the creation of the U.S. Chemical Safety and Hazard Investigation Board.

 In 2011, the paper's headquarters were moved to Woodland Park, the offices of sister paper Herald News, which is published as a Passaic County edition of The Record.
 Gannett bought the company from the Borgs in 2016.
+The two papers had already begun integrating their operations before the Gannett takeover, and today the only substantive difference between the two is the mastheads.

 As of 2018, Daniel Sforza is the executive editor.